Bold, confident, unmoving ... this is how you speak for the Lord!

 It is indeed a gift of the spirit that can be practiced.
 Prophecy is a powerful ministry tool that is often neglected, because of the lack of teaching.

-However, this message will rock the boat and change all of that.
-The cloud of wonder that has hovered over how to flow in prophecy will be unraveled in this message.
+However, this book will rock the boat and change all of that.
+The cloud of wonder that has hovered over how to flow in prophecy will be unraveled in this teaching.

 By the end of it, you will be amazed to discover how accessible this gift of the Holy Spirit is to you.
 You will know the steps 1, 2, 3 of presenting prophecy.